 Regardless, I decided to give the movie a go.
 And promptly discovered what was wrong with it …

 But first, the positive aspects!
 The location was without a doubt, a winner.
 The exoticism, or should I say decadence, of France’s Cote D’Azur was presented at its most attractive and glitziest.
 Over-the-top as their antics were, the leads were a laugh every other minute too.
 Alex Sharp likewise does a remarkable job playing the clueless, fresh-faced millionaire app designer fawned over by two con women.

 As for the down side, it’s four words.
 It, is, not, bright.

-Not bright, as in, the entirety of The Hustle is bereft of the sort of wit that makes con artist movies so wickedly fun.
-None of the rackets remotely exhibit any intellectual brilliance; there’s no meticulous build-up or audacious scheming in any.
+Not bright, as in, the entirety of The Hustle is bereft of the sort of wit that makes con artist movies wickedly fun.
+None of the rackets remotely exhibit any intellectual brilliance; there’s no meticulous build-up or audacious scheming.
 In fact, all rackets are so firmly in the realm of the ridiculous, their victims had to be brain-dead to have fallen for any of them.

 Which admittedly could still be fun to watch, as long as you don’t mind the humour tiring quickly.
 In my case, I left the moment the credits came on, more interested in getting supper than having another moment of the mismatched duo.
 In summary, the Hustle is unlikely to have a spot on my hate list for 2019, but you can be sure it wouldn’t be anywhere on my list of memorables too.